 Controversies Associated with the Use of Xanthan Gum by Dogs

 This fact, however, makes Xanthan Gum safe for dogs suffering from Celiac disease (associated with severe intestinal inflammation) as they cannot have gluten-containing foods in their diet.
-Those brands who promote the use of Xanthan Gum use this point in their favor to support their statement.
+Those brands promoting Xanthan Gum use this point in their favor to support their statement.

 While fermentation is a naturally occurring process, many other sources such as soy, corn, wheat, alcohol, dairy, and other chemicals used in this process make Xanthan Gum undesirable for dogs.